top of page

 Welcome

-Uniting Resilience is dedicated to restoring and celebrating the integral role of Two-Spirit relatives within the Native American community.
-We encompass creating a space for spiritual, cultural, and artistic expression, fostering healing within our diverse communities.
+Uniting Resilience is committed to honoring, restoring, and celebrating the sacred place of Two-Spirit relatives within Native Nations.
+We create space for spiritual, cultural, and artistic expression, fostering healing and empowerment across our diverse communities.

 History of the term TWO SPIRIT